melezhik/swat/README.md

 # Command line tool

-Swat is shipped as cpan package , once it's installed ( see install section ) you have a command line tool called `swat', this is usage info on it:
+Swat is shipped as cpan package , once it's installed ( see install section ) you have a command line tool called `swat`, this is usage info on it:

     swat project_dir URL <options>